2008 United States Senate election in Arkansas

 The 2008 United States Senate election in Arkansas was held on November 4, 2008.
-Incumbent Democratic U.S. Senator Mark Pryor ran for a second term.
+Incumbent Senator Mark Pryor ran for a second term.
 No Republican filed to challenge him, and his only opponent was Green Party candidate Rebekah Kennedy.
-Pryor won re-election with almost 80% of the vote, despite Republican John McCain winning the state by nearly 20 points in the concurrent presidential election.
+Pryor won re-election with almost 80% of the vote, also winning every county.

 Kennedy received the highest ever vote share of any Green Party candidate running for U.S. Senate, and the highest for a third party Senate candidate in Arkansas until her record was surpassed by Libertarian candidate Ricky Dale Harrington Jr. in 2020.